Where are ttp’s enrichment days held?

 Maxwell Hall, University of Salford, The Crescent, Salford, M5 4WT.

-What age range are the enrichment days aimed at?
+What age range are Education in Action days aimed at?

 GCSE days are primarily aimed at Year 10 and Year 11 students but younger students are also welcome and will benefit from the day.